gluwa/cc-next-query-builder/README.md

 # cc-next-query-builder
-cc-next-query-builder is a SDK for JS/TS used for composing layout segments within a query to be submitted to the CCNext prover contract.
+cc-next-query-builder is a SDK for JS/TS used for composing layout segments within a query to be submitted to the USC testnet prover contract.

 # How to use?